CoderDojoTC/micropython/docs/11-oled-ssd1306-examples.md

 ## Using the SSD1306 with I2C Interfaces

 ### Add the ssd1306 Python Module

 You can now use the Thonny "Tools -> Manage Packages..." menu to add the Python driver for the SSD1306 device.
 You will need to do this for every new device you use.

 ![](img/thonny-add-ssd1306.png)

+If the Manage Packages menu is disabled, then you will need to go into the shell and add it with the pip command.

-## Hello World
+## I2C Hello World

 ```py
 import machine